Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1(Introduction).md

 No one knows everything about a system, but you still have to protect it.
 Most of your work will be about facing the unknown, making plans, analyzing data, and making quick decisions.
 This is what makes a great hacker.
 Finally, you must always learn from your mistakes.

+---

-# Two Types of Mindset:
+# Types of Mindset:

 Fixed Mindset: When faced with a problem, this person says: "I cannot improve, and there is no way to get better in this major."